Catch (band): History

 Catch descended from Toby Slater's first band Brattish, who were active in 1994–95.
 Brattish rehearsed the Catch material extensively, paid for by interested A&R men, but never gigged.
 Slater also was a driving-force behind the Romo movement, DJing at Soho's Arcadia at L'Equippe Anglais and Madame Jojo's in the autumn/winter of 1995.
 Melody Maker reported that an eleven track demo tape of Brattish, featuring a heavily synth/electro sound, was circulating among an elite handful at Arcadia/Club Skinny at the time.

-The release of debut single "Bingo" saw the band appearing on Top of the Pops, Light Lunch, The Paul Ross Show (performing three songs live), The Jack Docherty Show and various Saturday morning UK TV shows.
+The release of debut single "Bingo" saw the band appearing on Top of the Pops, Light Lunch, The Paul Ross Show (performing three songs live including 'Don't Wait Up'), The Jack Docherty Show and various Saturday morning UK TV shows.
 "Bingo" was also being shown on the ITV Chart Show when ITN interrupted programming to report on the death of Diana, Princess of Wales in 1997.
 Slater also presented some shows on MTV around this time.

-The band's debut album was rush released in Indonesia due to the band's sudden popularity there, and they visited Jakarta for a promotional tour and performed acoustically for fans.
+The band's debut album was rush released in Indonesia due to the band's sudden popularity there.
+The track 'Don't Wait Up' was released as a radio single in Indonesia and Thailand alongside 'Dive In' and 'Bingo'.
+The band visited Jakarta for a promotional tour and performed acoustically for fans.

 The album was delayed in the UK due to Slater being unhappy with it at the time, however the band split up prior to it being released in any form in the UK.
 A working title was believed to have been Victim Support.

+On April 14, 1999, Toby Slater officially announced Catch had split up via the bands email list.